General terms and conditions

 Article 7 - Costs in case of withdrawal

-- Exclusion of the right of withdrawal is only possible for products:
+Article 8 - Exclusion right of withdrawal

 Article 9 - The price